linz/postgresql-tableversion/doc/table_version.md

 **Returns**

 A tableset of changed rows containing the each row that has been inserted, updated or deleted between the start and end revisions.
-The '_diff_action' column contains the type of modification for each row.
-The _diff_action value can be one of:
+The `_diff_action` column contains the type of modification for each row.
+The `_diff_action` value can be one of:

 - 'U' = Update
 - 'D' = Delete